louisunlimited/CS225-FinalProject/README.md

 ### Main

 To run our wonderful tool, make sure you first run `make` then run `./main` to run our **wonderful** CLI!
 Follow all the instructions there and you will be all set!
-By default, all the outputs will be exported to the `/buil` directory in this project, but please consult the CLI for further references.
+By default, all the outputs will be exported to the `/build` directory in this project, but please consult the CLI for further references.

+We have four main goals in this project, and the required inputs for each of the functionality are as follows:

+1. Identify the importance of places in the city
+    - Input:

+        N/A, but you can choose to run this yourself or see the result of a previous run as promted by the CLI.
+    - Output:

+        `importance.png` showing the importance of all the nodes in this map by it's color darkness.
+Darker means more important.
+2. Emergency Contact Access Point
+    - Input:

+        N/A
+    - Output:

+        `access-point.png` showing all the possible access points listed as nodes colored in red, along with black routes showing the optimum cable plannings for powering those access points.
+3. Police Training Simulator
+    - Input:

+        A pair of earth coordinates (to 4 decimal) as the starting point.
+We are using kd-tree to find the best match for your inputs, so technically we do not have hard restrictions on your input.
+But for the best result please try to be as accurate as possible and stay within the San Francisco Area.

+        An integer zoom factor for zooming the map.
+We recommend choosing between 0 and 18.

+        An integer minimum distant in kilometers for the thief to run.
+We recommend keeping this between 0 and 100 for the best result.

+    - Output: `escapeRoute.gif` showing an animated escape route for our virtual thief to run.
+4. Finding the next best position for a new police station
+    - Input:

+        A zoom factor for zooming the map.
+We recommend choosing between 0 and 18.

+        NOTE: You can choose to run this yourself or see the result of a previous run as promted by the CLI.

+    - Output:

+        `police-station.png` showing the next-best position for the next police station to be.

+We do not support custom datasets just yet, but we might consider adding it in the future.

 ### Tests